pdbartlett/pdblatex/Test_Document.md

 It also allowed footnotes, but they don't convert to LaTeX with the default renderer.
-I'll try to make them work, but will definitely add custom syntax for full citation/reference support, both parenthetical (Jones2000) and inline, like Smith2001.
+I'll try to make them work, but will definitely add custom syntax for full citation/reference support, both `parenthetical citations' (Jones2000), and "inline ones" as used by Smith2001.

 There is also support for LaTeX mathematical formatting, e.g. $y=mx+c$, though that is probably not of much use for history essays!
 Even less useful would be